ClarkVision.com

 At levels of 1/4 sec, the light is way too bright.
 If you were to walk around and need ground light (flashlight pointed down, from waist level) I would suspect a level of about 1/10 sec would be dim but ok.

 What do you get on your lights?
-A big question here might be how do camera light meters respond to red light?
-I think the answer is sensitivity is dropping off, so red readings may be low compared to green-orange.
+Another question here might be how do camera light meters respond to red light?
+The answer is sensitivity is dropping off, so red readings may be low compared to green-orange.
+That means that if you do use a red light, then the 4 seconds at f/8 reading may not be accurate and your light is actually brighter.